๐ŸŒฐ Ohio Eviction Notice Laws

 Certified Mail

 Send the notice by certified mail, return receipt requested.
 Keep the receipt as proof of mailing.
-Note that the notice period may need to account for mail delivery time.
+The notice period must account for mail delivery time.

 โš–๏ธ The Ohio Forcible Entry and Detainer Court Process

-Ohio eviction cases (called “Forcible Entry and Detainer” actions) are filed in Municipal Court (in municipalities) or County Court (in areas without Municipal Court).
-The process is designed to be relatively quick.
-Here’s a walkthrough of the Ohio eviction process in .
+Ohio eviction cases (“Forcible Entry and Detainer” actions) are filed in Municipal Court or County Court.
+The process is designed to be relatively quick for straightforward cases.

 1